sgclasher/agentic-ai-flow/README.md

 ## Data Flow

 1. **Data Source**: Data originates from ServiceNow's agentic AI platform
-2. **Retrieval**: The data is accessed through:
-   - Direct ServiceNow API integration using the ServiceNowConnector
+2. **Retrieval**: The data is accessed through direct ServiceNow API integration using the ServiceNowConnector
-   - File upload using the FileUploader component
-   - Sample data loaded from the API routes
 3. **Processing**:
    - Raw data is normalized by the API route if necessary
    - `transformAgenticData.js` converts normalized data to React Flow format